Kamchatka Russia, Ozernaya River Trip Report and Gear List

 Bears on the Ozernaya River

-This bear was stalking Salmon on the other side of the river from camp.
+This bear was stalking Salmon on the other side of the river from us.
 It was quite a show!

 Yes, the highest density of Brown Bears in the world is on the Kamchatka Penninsula.
 Bonus.
 I enjoyed the bear watching and photography nearly as much as the fishing!
 It was amazing.
 I packed my son's 8x32 Vortex Razor HD binoculars and had a great time.
 So glad I did that.
 Other than the watching a lot of questions will be about bear safety.
 The guides all have bear spray, and the bear dogs in camp are incredible!
 We watched the dogs police the camp and run off several bears taunting, nipping at them, and annoying them enough to get rid of them.
 Watching a dog that has been bred for eons to police for bears and protect its master from bears was surreal.
 The would smell and hear bears and take off on a run to the other side of camp!
 We would follow and look for an opportunity to see the bears.
 The dogs completely abate an issues might have around camp regarding bears, they are ON IT.
 No worries there.